zkonduit/ezkl-docs/JS_Bindings/Hub.md

-# EZKL
+# Hub

-The EZKL library is a set of tools to make integrating the [EZKL](https://github.com/zkonduit/ezkl) engine into your application easier than ever.

----

 ## Installation

-To install EZKL, simply use your favorite package manager:
+To install EZKL Hub, simply use your favorite package manager:

 ```shell
 # npm